regiregi22/ARMA-3/README.md

 // -ranking="D:\Steam\steamapps\common\Arma 3\MyArmaServer\ranking.log"
 // -loadMissionToMemory - Server will load mission into memory on first client downloading it.
 Then it keeps it pre-processed pre-cached in memory for next clients, saving some server CPU cycles.
 // -bandwidthAlg=2 - Uses a new experimental networking algorithm that might be better than the default one.
 Seems to be better without it.
 // -limitFPS=300 - Start parameter to adjust server FPS limit between 5-1000 FPS (default 50).

-Ver si es lo mismo que el "mp statistics.log"
-Lo mismo con el Console Logfile

--HEADLESS CLIENT
+### Arma 3 Server Headless Client:
 -----------------------------
 "D:\Steam\steamapps\common\Arma 3\arma3server_x64.exe" -client -connect=127.0.0.1 -nosound -port=2302 -password=1234 -nologs -world=empty -enableHT -name=HC -profile=HC -mod="xxx"